jwabbott/flashcard-builder/README.md

 - undergrad_school
 - major
 - image_filename

+If you are using sample_student_info.csv, then the information is already saved in this format.

 (2) The image files in the headshots folder should follow this naming convention: "image001.jpeg", "image002.jpeg", etc., where image001.jpeg contains the headshot image of the student whose name and information are listed on the first row (after the column names) in the CSV file, image002.jpeg contains the headshot of the student on the next row, and so on.